 On May 26 in 1980 five jazz musicians convened at Talent Studio in Oslo, Norway.
 They were jet-lagged from red eye flights and had a full day of recording ahead of them.
 The session was the brainchild of the youngest among them, a 26 years old guitarist who’s dream was to bring some of his most admired musicians to play together for the first

 Metheny was not new to the recording location, nor to the ECM label and its manager Manfred Eicher.
-Back in 1974, when he played in Gary Burton’s band, he met Eicher and recorded the album Ring.
-The following year he recoded back to back the album Dreams So Real with Gary Burton and his first solo album Bright Size Life.
+Back in 1974, when he was part of Gary Burton’s band, he met Eicher when recording the album Ring.
+The following year he recorded back to back the album Dreams So Real with Gary Burton and his first solo album Bright Size Life.
 His first recording at Talent Studio in Oslo, with engineer Jan Erik Kongshaug, was in 1976 for the recording of Gary Burton’s quintet’s Passengers for which he also wrote some of the material.
 The first two Pat Metheny Group records and the fantastic solo New Chautauqua followed, also recorded by the legendary producer/engineer duo of Eicher and Kongshaug.
-The tasteful reverb they applied in the studio is now part of the legendary ECM sound, and it worked magic on the fresh style and sound Metheny was creating in the late 70s.
+The tasteful reverb they applied in the studio is now part of the legendary ECM sound, and it worked magic on the fresh style and sound Metheny was creating in the late 1970s.
 After non stop touring, including Joni Mitchell’s Shadows and Light in September of 1979 and with his group early in 1980, he was ready for his next project.